 Buy the dip

 All indications are that the dip in the real estate market will persist until the 2020 presidential election.
 Those sellers who can afford to wait would be better off doing so.
-Despite the rise in mortgage rates, buyers who can
+Despite the rise in mortgage rates, buyers who can aim to buy during this dip.
+Whether you’re looking to buy a home or an investment property, this is a golden opportunity to get a great deal.

 Rising interest rates and demand for rentals

 Despite the cuts in asking prices, homeownership will still remain out of reach for many New Yorkers.
-This is due to rising mortgage rates and uncertainty about the effects of changes to the federal tax laws.
+This is due to rising mortgage rates and uncertainty about the effects of changes to federal tax laws.
 Investors with rental properties can expect an increase in rental as the demand for rental units increases.
 Competition for rental units can be expected to really heat up this summer.
 Especially in the cities priciest and most chic neighborhoods.

 Tech employees won’t buy condos

 Last November saw two big pieces of news with both Google and Amazon announcing huge hiring plans for the city.
 This influx of highly paid professionals was expected to raise the cost of housing just as it has previously in Seattle and San Francisco.
-But any sellers that are hoping to score big by passing on their condo investments may be in for disappointment.
+But any sellers that are hoping to score big by passing on their condo investments may be in for a disappointment.

-The average salary of new Amazon HQ2 employee is $150,000.
+The average salary of a new Amazon HQ2 employee is $150,000.
 A number that’s well above the average for NYC but still not enough to make purchasing a multimillion-dollar condo a viable option.
 With housing prices so high compared to those seen near the Seattle headquarters for Amazon, these tech workers are more likely to choose a rental.
 This could mean more properties landing on an already oversaturated market which pushes inventory to new heights.
 All this is good news for real estate investors of rental properties at least.

 It’s make-or-break time for megaprojects